stepzen-dev/stepzen-wordpress-nextjs/README.md

 - Once the plugin has been added, activate it from either the **Activate Plugin** button displayed after uploading or from the **Plugins** page.

-### Add the following code to `functions.php` in appearance > theme editor.
-If you choose not to add it, the front-end will fail and you will need to substitute the featuredImage data in the /pages/index.js and /lib/api.js files.
+#### Add the following code to `functions.php` in appearance > theme editor.
+If you choose not to add it, the front-end will fail and you will need to substitute the featuredImage data in the `/lib/api.js` file.

 ```bash
 // Expose featuredImage